triple62la/nttm-bot-configurator/README.md

-# nttm-bot-configurator
+# nttm-bot-lancher
-Small desktop utitly for manual nttm-bot config create
+Small desktop utitly for pre-launch nttm-bot config and then launch it